brown2020/pickledotme/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Deployment

-The project is set up to deploy on Vercel.
-Connect your GitHub repository to Vercel and:

-1. Add environment variables in the Vercel project settings
-2. Configure build settings if needed
-3. Deploy!

 ## Contact